leomadori/GamesHub/README.md

 # 2. Features

-Our application features streamlit, therefore it is imperative that Streamlit is installed on you machine
+Our application features streamlit, therefore it is imperative that Streamlit is installed on your machine.

-Run `pip install streamlit` to install streamlit in you working environment
+Run `pip install streamlit` to install streamlit in your working environment

-In our script we also used other libraries, in order to run the application, please run the following commands:
+In our script we also used other libraries.
+In order to run the application, please run the following commands:
 `pip install random`

 `pip install os`